TeamRizu/outfox-wikijs/dev/actors/actortypes/actorscroller/_index.md

 ---
 title: ActorScroller
-description:
+description: An ActorFrame that acts as a scroller, allowing for a selection-styled menu with choices and animations.
 published: true
-date: 2023-05-19T20:21:16.765Z
+date: 2023-05-21T01:06:56.877Z
 tags:
 editor: markdown
 dateCreated: 2023-05-16T06:14:16.017Z
 ---

-The Actorscroller is an [ActorFrame](/en/dev/actors/actortypes/actorframe/_index) that acts as a scroller, allowing for a selection-styled menu with choices and animations.
+The Actorscroller is an [ActorFrame](/en/dev/actors/actortypes/actorframe) that acts as a scroller, allowing for a selection-styled menu with choices and animations.

 ```lua
 Def.ActorScroller{